GPU Programming

 In most cases, a separate implementation for the IRenderEffect<TParameters> interface is required for each combination of RenderEffectParameters implementation and IGraphicsContext implementation.

-For example, there is an example render effect implementation for Example_DemoParameters and each of the following:
+For example, there is a render effect implementation for Example_DemoParameters and each of the following:

 For writing a render effect implementation, a specific base class (derived from IRenderEffect) must be used.
-That base class provides low-level access to the shader management functions of the underlying graphics API:
+The base class provides low-level access to shader management functions of the underlying graphics API:

 The render effect implementation is responsible for managing render state, mapping input parameters, shader resources and vertex formats.
 To do this, it uses the specific render API.